-Introduction 3 What is the right of withdrawal?
-7 When does a consumer have a right of withdrawal?
-7 What is a distance selling consumer contract?
-7 What is an off-premises consumer contract?
-7 What are the specific consumer rights for these two types of contracts?
-9 What are the exceptions to the right of withdrawal?
-9 Do I need to inform the consumer about their right of withdrawal?
-11 What is the model withdrawal form?
-11 How to calculate the time period for the withdrawal?
-12 Can the right of withdrawal be excluded?
-12 What are the consequences if you fail to inform the consumers about their right of withdrawal?
-13 In what manner can the consumer withdraw from the contract?
+Introduction 5 7 When does a consumer have a right of withdrawal?
+8 What is a distance selling consumer contract?
+8 What is an off-premises consumer contract?
+8 What are the specific consumer rights for these two types of contracts?
+10 What are the exceptions to the right of withdrawal?
+10 Do I need to inform consumers about their right of withdrawal?
+12 What is the model withdrawal form?
+12 How to calculate the time period for the withdrawal?
+13 Can the right of withdrawal be excluded?
+14 What are the consequences if you fail to inform the consumers about their right of withdrawal?
+14 In what manner can the consumer withdraw from the contract?
 14 Has the consumer the right to use the product before withdrawal?
-14 Consequences of the withdrawal 15 What are the sanctions for the trader's failure to comply with the rules on the right of withdrawal?
-16 Cross-border sales: what happens when I offer my products or services to consumers outside my country?
-16 Specific treatment of sales that you direct to foreign consumers 17 When are you considered to direct explicitly your business activity to consumers in another country?
-17 What does this mean for you in practice?
-17 When a dispute occurs in relation to a cross border contract, what court is competent?
-18 Checklist for the traders: 19
+15 Who needs to prove the diminution in value of the product?
+15 Consequences of the withdrawal 16 What are the sanctions for the trader's failure to comply with the rules on the right of withdrawal?
+17 What happens with cross-border sales?
+18 Specific treatment of sales that you direct to consumers residing in other Member States 18 Under which conditions can you be regarded as targeting consumers in another Member States?
+18 What does this mean for you in practice?
+19 When you have a dispute in such a cross border contract, what court is competent?
+19 Checklist for the traders: 21